Cost Sharing on Sponsored Programs

 - Voluntary Uncommitted: Faculty and employee effort (including senior researchers) that is over and above that which is budgeted.

 Submitting – Done by the PI or department and given to ORSP ("submitted") on appropriate form (either Third Party Contribution or UM Matching Funds).
-To submit Time & Effort as cost share, use the T&E Report; cost share is reported on the right side of the page with the index and percentage and authorization initials are required.
+To submit Time & Effort as cost share, refer to the Personnel Activity Report information and specifically the PAR Help Guide.

 Recording – Upon receipt by ORSP, information is added to the official project file and the cost share database (“recorded”).